-Paragraph10.1A Labuan KRI is required to conduct CDD on customers and persons conducting10.1 (ii) and

-(iii) are only

-applicable to

-Labuan Banks

-and LDFSthe transaction, when:(i)establishing business relations;(ii)providing wire transfer services;

-- (iii) providing electronic-money (e-money); - (iv) it has any suspicion of ML/TF, regardless of amount; or - (v) it has any doubt about the veracity or adequacy of previously obtained information. - 10.2 A Labuan KRI shall refer to paragraph B.5.3 on specific CDD measures in relation to paragraphs 10.1 (ii) and (iii). - 10.3 When conducting CDD, a Labuan KRI is required to: - (i) identify the customer and verify the identity using reliable, independent source documents, data or information; - (ii) identify and verify the identity of the authorised person whom acting on behalf of the customer; - (iii) identify the beneficial owner and take reasonable measures to verify the identity of the beneficial owner, using the relevant information or data obtained from a reliable source, such that the Labuan KRI is satisfied that it knows who the beneficial owner is; and
+- 10.1 A Labuan KRI is required to conduct CDD on customers and persons conducting the transaction, when: - (i) establishing business relations; - (ii) providing wire transfer services; - (iii) providing electronic-money (e-money); - (iv) it has any suspicion of ML/TF/PF, regardless of amount; or - (v) it has any doubt about the veracity or adequacy of previously obtained information. - 10.2 A Labuan KRI shall refer to paragraph B.5.3 on specific CDD measures in relation to paragraphs 10.1 (ii) and (iii). - 10.3 When conducting CDD, a Labuan KRI is required to: - (i) identify the customer and verify the identity using reliable, independent source documents, data or information; - (ii) identify and verify the identity of the authorised person whom acting on behalf of the customer; - (iii) identify the beneficial owner and take reasonable measures to verify the identity of the beneficial owner, using the relevant information or data obtained from a reliable source, such that the Labuan KRI is satisfied that it knows who the beneficial owner is; and